How to Deregister in Germany – Ultimate Guide

 Once you google it, the address should immediately appear on Google, or in one of the first few search results.

-How do I get my ‘Abmeldebestätigung’ (deregistration confirmation)?
+How do I get the ‘Abmeldebestätigung’ (deregistration confirmation)?

-- ‘Abmeldebestätigung‘ is an official German document that confirms that you have deregistered in Germany.
+- ‘Abmeldebestätigung‘ is an official German document that confirms you have deregistered from your German adress.

 - Please note that you do not automatically receive a deregistration confirmation.